EXODUS DMC

 Gyeongju (- - -)

-With a full day to explore the delights of UNESCO World Heritage Site, Seokguram grotto.
-It is the home of the serene stone Buddha of the eighth century.
-Inside, a white statue of a seated Buddha in a sublime state of enlightenment, is surrounded by 37 relief figures of Bodhisattvas, disciples, devas, and guardian kings.
-The grotto represents the magnificent harmony of religion, science and the arts of Buddhism, symbolizing the pure land in which Buddha resides.
+Begin with a visit to Seokguram Grotto, a UNESCO World Heritage Site and an extraordinary Buddhist cave temple.
+The grotto is home to a serene stone Buddha from the eighth century.
+Inside, a magnificent white stone statue of the Buddha sits in a sublime state of enlightenment.
+Surrounding the Buddha are 37 carved relief figures representing Bodhisattvas, disciples, devas, and guardian kings.
+This masterpiece reflects the perfect harmony of Buddhist religion, science, and art, symbolizing the Pure Land where Buddha resides.